Jtrinh3/Guild-of-the-Fangs-Documents/docs/Players Guide/index.md

 * We use fixed HP (die average rounded up)
 * Point buy for character stat.
 * You may opt to start with starting equipment or maximum possible starting gold.
 Do note that starting with starting gold means you forfeit your background provided equipment.
+* You may respec your character freely before you reach level 6, though don't do it too often.
+Consider your choice or just stick to one thing throughout.
+Once you play a game after attaining level 6, you finalize your decision.
+If you wish to make any changes past this point, you should consult with the DM in **#player-dropbox**.

 ### Races
 #### Approved Sources